McShelby/hugo-theme-relearn/exampleSite/content/content/imageeffects.en.md

 +++
-description = "How to extend image effects" frontmatter = ["imageEffects"] options = ["imageEffects"] title = "Custom Image Effects" weight = 3
+description = "How to apply graphical effects to your images" frontmatter = ["imageEffects"] title = "Image Effects" weight = 7
 +++

-The theme supports non-standard [image effects](content/markdown#image-effects).
+The theme offers [graphical effects](content/markdown#image-effects) for your linked images.

+You can [define additional custom image effects](configuration/customization/imageeffects) in your configuration.

+The default image effects shipped with the theme are

 | Name     | Description                                                       |
 | -------- | ----------------------------------------------------------------- |